PeterLuschny/Calendars.jl/README.md

 ```

 The package provides additional functions; read the documentation for this.
 You might start exploring with a Jupyter [notebook](https://github.com/PeterLuschny/Calendars.jl/blob/main/notebook/Calendars.ipynb).

+### Online Calendars

+Calendars are more tricky to implement than it first appears.
+It is therefore essential to compare the results with reference implementations.
+There are many implementations online, we trust few, but we trust this one: [IMCCE](https://ssp.imcce.fr/forms/calendars).
+If you find any deviation from the data displayed there, please notify us immediately via the [issues page](https://github.com/PeterLuschny/Calendars.jl/issues).

 ### Credits